conversation/promos-client/README.md

 ## How It Works

-The placement engine is responsible for placing promos into slots.
-It does this by filtering the candidate promos by their constraints, as well as a few other simple rules for how they can be placed together.

-When you run the placement engine, it returns a promise that resolves to an object with the following shape:
+The placement engine is responsible for filtering promos based on certain rules (e.g. constraints).
+It returns a promise that resolves to an object with the following shape:

 - `promos`: The list of placed promos.
-It is up to the app to render the promos into slots.
 - `onClick`: The callback function that should be called if the user clicks a promo.
 - `onClose`: The callback function that should be called if the user dismisses a promo.
 - `onView`: The callback function that should be called if the user views a promo.